 Mr Rowland Cowley OBE MBBS DO FRCS(Ed) FRCOphth

 Rowland was born in 1924 and qualified as a doctor in 1947.
 After 11 years of surgical and ophthalmology training he was appointed consultant ophthalmologist at North Ridings Infirmary, Middlesbrough in 1961.

 Rowland retired from UK practice in 1984.
 Within six weeks he was working in Ghana.
 He met Sister Aba who was training to be a nurse at Agogo Hospital, Ghana in 1987.
 He continued to work with Christian Blind Mission in Sierra Leone, Togo, Nigeria, Tanzania, Pakistan and Papua New Guinea.
 He also worked with BCMS (now Crosslinks) in India.

 Rowland recognised that educating and enabling local expertise would produce the greatest impact and health improvement.
 In 1999 he was awarded the OBE for services to eye care in developing countries.
 With a vision to serve the people of Ghana, the Jachie Eye Clinic was opened in 2002.
-Until his death in 2019, even in his late 80’s, Roland still regularly travelled to Ghana to teach and to see patients at Jachie.
+Until his death in 2017, even in his late 80’s, Rowland still regularly travelled to Ghana to teach and to see patients at Jachie.
 (Note: Prof Schutte from Germany also visits.
 But, if any other mission-minded eye professionals would like to get involved, please contact us!)

 Aba qualified as a nurse in 1988 in Ghana.
 In 1988 she came to Whitby (UK) to become a religious sister of the Anglican Order of the Holy Paraclete.

 After spending three years in South Africa, she returned to Ghana in 1998.
 She managed a fledgling ophthalmic department at Battor Hospital with the help of Rowland Cowley.